hongleizhang/RSPapers/README.md

 * Ma, Hao, et al. **Recommender systems with social regularization**.
 WSDM, 2011.

-* Ma, Hao et al. **Learning to recommend with explicit and implicit social relations.** ACM Transactions on Intelligent Systems and Technology (TIST) 2.3 (2011): 29.
+* Ma, Hao et al. **Learning to recommend with explicit and implicit social relations.** ACM Transactions on Intelligent Systems and Technology 2.3 (2011): 29.

 * Ma, Hao. **An experimental study on implicit social recommendation**.
 SIGIR, 2013.